Yotlan/football-world-history/courses/learn-java/README.md

 ## CHOOSE AN IDE

-I recommand you to choose the IDE in this following list :
+I recommand you to choose the IDE (Software to write, read and launch code) in this following list :
 - IntelliJ IDEA (<https://www.jetbrains.com/fr-fr/idea/download/#section=windows> and choose the version corresponding to your OS)
 - Eclipse IDE (<https://www.eclipse.org/downloads/>)
 - Visual Studio Code (<https://code.visualstudio.com/download> and choose the version corresponding to your OS)

-To simplify the learning of java, the IDE choosen now is Eclipse IDE.
+To simplify the learning of java, the IDE choosen now is Visual Studio Code.